hgcl/clara-le/src/posts/creating-a-ui-library-for-nextjs-with-storybook.md

 But why do we get a `.css.js` file instead of a regular `.css` format?
 Rollup treats CSS as a JavaScript module by default.

 `Banner.module.css.js` exports the class names only, which link to the `index.css` stylesheet, that regroups all component styles.
-To make it clearer, here is an example of the generated built...
+To make it clearer, here is an example of the generated build...

 ```js
 // dist/components/Banner/Banner.module.css.js